Anosy: Mining

 Mining has been occurring in Anosy beginning with the export of mica in the early 1900s.
 Uranothorianite was mined from the 1950s to the mid-1960s, for several years being Madagascar's second-most valuable export.
 Sapphires were a major export in the early- to mid-1990s.
-More recently, QIT Madagascar Minerals (QMM), owned 80 percent by mining giant Rio Tinto Group and 20 percent by the Malagasy government, has mined and exported 750,000 tons per year of ilmenite, along with 40,000 tons per year of rutile and zircon.
+More recently, Rio Tinto subsidiary owned QIT Madagascar Minerals (QMM), owned 80 percent by mining giant Rio Tinto Group and 20 percent by the Malagasy government, has mined and exported 750,000 tons per year of ilmenite, along with 40,000 tons per year of rutile and zircon.
 There are also major deposits of bauxite which might be developed in the future, and there has been ongoing exploration for uranium and rare earth minerals.

-While mining exports have provided income for the government, there has been some skepticism of the benefits to the people in terms of services to the communities, disruption of traditional life, and environmental effects from open-pit mining and heavy-metal tailings.
+The 1986 opening of the QMM owned Mandena mine prompted a boost in employment, migration to the area, development of roads and exacerbation of deforestation.
+The mine contaminated Lake Besaroy in 2014-2015 and was met with mixed reactions from local communities, who held protests in 2013 and 2022.